NCI-NAACCR-Zone-Design/Louisiana/README.md

 The filter options may be defined in `index.js` by the `SEARCHOPTIONS_CANCERSITE`, `SEARCHOPTIONS_RACE`, `SEARCHOPTIONS_SEX`, and `SEARCHOPTIONS_TIME` options.

+Some cancers may be specific to a single sex, e.g. uterine cancer does not occur in males, nor prostate in females.
+To address these cases, see the `CANCER_SEXES` setting.
+If a cancer site is selected which only applies to one sex, that sex will be automaticaly selected if that cancer is selected.
+If a sex is selected, then invalid cancer site options for that sex will be disabled.

 ### Cosmetic and Look-and-Feel